MattHodge/matthodge.github.io/_posts/2016-01-25-chatops-on-windows-with-hubot-and-powershell.md

 ---
 layout: post
 title:  "ChatsOps on Windows with Hubot and PowerShell"
-date:   2016-01-17 13:37:00
+date:   2016-01-25 13:37:00
-comments: false
+comments: true
 ---

-ChatOps is a term used to describe conversation driver development or operations for an Ops or Development team.
-It involves having everyone in the teams in a single chatroom, and brining tools into the chatroom which can help the team to automate, collaborate and work better as a team.
-The tools or automations are usually exposed using a chat bot which users in the chatroom can talk to to have it take actions, some examples of this may be:
+ChatOps is a term used to describe bringing development or operations work that is already happening in the background into a common chatroom .
+It involves having everyone in the teams in a single chatroom, and brining tools into the chatroom that can everyone automate, collaborate and work better as a team.
+In doing so, you unifying the communication about what work gets done and have a history of it happening.

+ChatOps can be supplemented with the use of tools or scripts exposed using a chat bot.
+Users in the chatroom can talk to the bot and  have it take actions on their behalf, some examples of this may be:

-* Have the bot kick off a script
+* Checking the status of a Windows Service
-* Check who is on call via the PagerDuty API
+* Finding out who is on call via the PagerDuty API
-* Query a server to see how much disk space is available
+* Querying a server to see how much disk space is available

-Bots can also be a great way to expose functionality to low-privledged users such as help desk staff, without having to create web UI's or forms.
+Bots can also be a great way to expose functionality to low-privledged users such as help desk staff, without having to create web interfaces or forms.

-I won't go into any details on the concepts of ChatOps, but I recommend watching **[ChatOps, a Beginners Guide](https://www.youtube.com/watch?v=F8Vfoz7GeHw)** presented by [Jason Hand](https://twitter.com/jasonhand) if you are new to the term.
+If you want more details on the concept of ChatOps, I recommend watching **[ChatOps, a Beginners Guide](https://www.youtube.com/watch?v=F8Vfoz7GeHw)** presented by [Jason Hand](https://twitter.com/jasonhand).

-A popular combination of tools for ChatOps is [Slack](https://slack.com/) for the chat client, and [Hubot](https://hubot.github.com/) as the bot, which is what this post will be targeting.
-This post will also be using a PowerShell module I've written called [PoshHubot](https://github.com/MattHodge/PoshHubot).
+A popular toolset for ChatOps is [Slack](https://slack.com/) as the chat client, and [Hubot](https://hubot.github.com/) as the bot.
+In this post we will use Slack and Hubot together with a PowerShell module I've written called [PoshHubot](https://github.com/MattHodge/PoshHubot).
 The module will handle installation and basic administration Hubot.
+From there, we will integrate Hubot with PowerShell so we can perform some ChatOps in the Windows ecosystem.

 * TOC
 {:toc}